-The Asian markets along University Avenue have anything and everything you could ever want to buy: They have the things that Minnesota’s Scandinavian, Irish, and Eastern European base will recognize, and then everything else brought from the far Eastern Asian countries along the Mekong River.
-Salted duck eggs, fresh quail eggs, pickled chicken eggs, Thai basil, live clams and frogs.
+The Asian markets along University Avenue have anything and everything you could ever want to buy: They have the things that Minnesota’s Scandinavian, Irish, and Eastern European base will recognize, and then everything else brought from the far Eastern Asian countries along the Mekong River: Salted duck eggs, fresh quail eggs, pickled chicken eggs, Thai basil, live clams and frogs.
 Noodles – a wall of noodles.
 Hot sauces made from red chili.
+Coffee with sweet milk.

 It’s a wonderful thing, especially those who enjoy expanding their knowledge of food and their palate.
 A resource for everyone.

 It was not long ago that a farmer grandfather from Monticello looked at sushi with confused and disapproving eyes.
 Fried Chinese was acceptable, but, what in the hell do we need all these other things for?